-Discerning the responsibilities of a leasehold management company can be complicated, so our clear and concise guide should help to ascertain exactly what they are responsible for.
+Discerning the responsibilities for a block of flats can be complicated, so this clear and concise guide will help you to ascertain exactly what each person is responsible for.

 - Structure, walls and roofs